 After clarifying the above points, the question is, what now?
 There are many solutions to this issue.
 The real questions is, what do you want?
 Do you want to make just the water you drink taste better?
 Or, do you want to reduce or eliminate limescale in the entire house?
 Are you worried about other contaminants in your water?

 One option is buying water bottles.
 A very common solution to this issue.
 However, it comes with a lot of downsides.
 It’s expensive in the long run, they are annoying to have to buy and carry around and….lots and lots of plastic waste!
-Plus, the effects of drinking water from plastic is known to have terrible effects on your health.
+Plus, the known health risks of drinking water from plastic is at this point common knowledge.
 Definitely do not recommend.

 A great solution to the water problem is getting a water filter.
 Here, the most important thing is knowing what each of them does.
 Let me give you a few key points: